jtviegas-sandbox/mysys/README.md

         commands:
         - update: updates 'mysys'
-        - package: packages mysys into a tar for release purposes
+        - release: packages mysys into a tar for release purposes